danieldunderfelt/very-cool/src/content/articles/2019-02-27-polestar-unveils-the-polestar-2-the-first-serious-tesla-model-3-competitor.md

 ![Polestar 2 - interior](/img/polestar_2_013.jpg)

 The insides look very cool as well, borrowing a large (11 inch) center-mounted display from Tesla.
-The infotainment system is powered by Android, bringing Google services like Google Assistant and Google Maps directly into the car, without you needing to somehow mount your phone somewhere. it looks clean and very high tech.
+The infotainment system is powered by Android, bringing Google services like Google Assistant and Google Maps directly into the car, without you needing to somehow mount your phone somewhere.
+It looks clean and very high tech.

 ### Polestar vs Tesla

 So how does it compare to the Model 3 which is squarely in its sights?
 Glad you asked.
-First off, the base model of the Model 3 is rear-wheel drive only, and there won't be such a version of the Polestar 2 as far as I know.
 They seem very equal on paper (at least comparing what's available here in Europe), so we'll have to wait for actual reviews to know which one wins this round.

-But until those come out, I think a pro-vs-pro list is in order.
-Note that there are several versions of the Model 3, and I'll list specs from the less expensive "Long range" model.
+But until those come out, I think a pro-vs-pro list is in order, where I highlight the main specs that are better in one car over the other.
+Note that there are several versions of the Model 3, and I'll list specs from the less expensive "long range" model which matches the Polestar 2 in price.

 #### Tesla Model 3 pros

 - 560 km range
 - 4.8s 0-100km/h time
-- Tesla Autopilot
+- Tesla Autopilot (not sure if the Polestar 2 has an anser to Autopilot)
 - Very good safety

 #### Polestar 2 pros